These are the best Apple Watch Black Friday deals right now

 Apple Watch Series 7 deals:

-The Series 7 model from last year sees some even bigger price cuts:
+The Series 7 model from last year is pretty much as good as the Series 8 and now sees some even bigger price cuts:

 While last year the Apple Watch Series 7 did not see huge discounts, this year, you can get it at much lower prices than the MSRP.
 The $160 discount on the 41mm green model is particularly enticing.